TIBHannover/lc-open-refine/_episodes/13-looking-up-data.md

 >
 >OpenRefine has a function for extracting data from JSON (sometimes referred to as 'parsing' the JSON).
 The 'parseJson' function is explained in more detail at [https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions).
 >
->* In the new column you've just added use the dropdown menu to access 'Edit column->Add column based on this column'
+>* In the new column you've just added use the dropdown menu to access 'Edit column -> Add column based on this column'
 >* Add a name for the new column e.g. "Journal Title"
 >* In the Expression box type the GREL ```value.parseJson().message.title```
 >* You should see in the Preview the Journal title displays
 >
 >The reason for using 'Add column based on this column' is simply that this allows you to retain the full JSON and extract further data from it if you need to.
-If you only wanted the title and did not need any other information from the JSON you could use 'Edit cells->Transform...' with the same GREL expression.
+If you only wanted the title and did not need any other information from the JSON you could use 'Edit cells -> Transform...' with the same GREL expression.
 {: .challenge}

 ## Reconciliation services